-The Bank defines business models at a level that reflects how groups of financial assets are managed together to achieve a particular business objective.
-The Bank's business model is independent of management's intentions regarding a particular instrument; therefore, the assessment of the business model is performed at a higher level of aggregation than on the basis of a separate instrument.
+An assessment of business models for managing financial assets is performed at the date of initial application of IFRS 9 to determine the classification of a financial asset.
+The business model is applied retrospectively to all financial assets existing at the date of initial application of IFRS 9.
+The Group determines the business models at a level that reflects how groups of financial assets are managed together to achieve a particular business objective.
+The Group's business model does not depend on management's intentions for an individual instrument; therefore, the business model assessment is performed at a higher level of aggregation rather than on an instrument-by-instrument basis.

-The Bank has more than one business model for managing its financial instruments that reflect how the Bank manages its financial assets in order to generate cash flows.
-The Bank's business models determine whether cash flows will result from collecting contractual cash flows, selling financial assets, or both.
+The Group has more than one business model for managing its financial instruments that reflect how the Group manages its financial assets in order to generate cash flows.
+The Group's business models determine whether cash flows will result from collecting contractual cash flows, selling financial assets, or both.